Tejasvini-malviya/Basic-programs-/README.md

-# Basic programms
- Here,sum basic coding question which help to student their begining level.
+# hlo its tejasvini,
+## Are you a beginner in CODING
+### This repository is for you.
+## It includes some basic programs that can help you to grow in your Coding journey